Mary Barclay: Career

 The couple emigrated to Canada after the war.
 There she landed her first acting role in the 1948 Canadian drama, Sins of the Fathers.
 Barclay next played a prostitute in the Canadian opening of the play, Tit-Coq (Little Rooster), beginning in 1948.
 She remained as a cast member of the play for three years.

 Barclay made her Broadway in New York in The Hollow by Agatha Christie.
 Her success in The Hollow led to other Broadway roles and appearances on American television shows, including Florence Nightingale.
 In 1955 she appeared in Witness for the Prosecution at the Henry Miller Theatre in New York City.

 Barclay and her husband returned to Great Britain in 1956, where she continued to act in film, stage and television.
 She was cast in the Crossroads television series as Stella Dane, an overbearing mother-in-law during the 1960s.
 She continued on Crossroads for 18 months before becoming bored with the role.
 She asked the show's producers to kill off her character, which they did.

 She later appeared as Jon Voight's mother in The Revolutionary in 1970.
 She also acted in the controversial Sex and the Other Woman in 1972.
-Sex and the Other Woman was cut by nine minutes because British censors objected to material in the show.
+Sex and the Other Woman was cut by nine minutes because British censors objected to material in the film.

 Barlay was cast in the 1973 film, A Touch of Class, opposite Glenda Jackson and George Segal.
 Her other credits included roles in Dixon of Dock Green, Steptoe and Son, Spy Trap and Secret Army.
 She played Sophie Chantal in Secret Army, which was set in Belgium during World War II, from 1977 until 1979.